 Water-based intumescent paints give a smoother finish in a faster timeframe than solvent based coatings.

 Jotun produce a range of solvent based intumescent coatings for exposed structural steel in areas of high corrosiveness – such as offshore builds, and atmospheric or marine environments.

 These intumescent coatings also offer fire resistance to structural steel exposed to cellulosic fire.

 Fire retardant paint for steel and paint for cast iron manufacturers supplied by rawlinspaints.com include 3M, Bollom Fireshield and Brosteel Ultra 60, International, Jotun Steelmaster, Sika and Thermoguard Thermocoat.

 Applying flame retardant paint to steelwork can be easy and we can help you ensure you achieve the protection you require and guarantee yourself a fire certificate.
-The more information you give us about the steel you must protect, the less paint you will require, as the more accurate we can be with our specification.
+The more information you give us about the steel you must protect, the more accurate we can be with our specification saving you money.
 We prefer to speak to our customers prior to them purchasing these intumescent paints to make sure you're getting the right product and are confident of how to use it correctly.